forta-network/starter-kits/scam-detector-py/base_bots_additions.md

 - similarity_hash
 - similarity_score

 The Scam Detector's logic itself would then need to be updated for the newly added items listed above.
+A previous implementation of such logic can be found at this commit, [420ce3cced8ee7acb7e1ddb23ccf4e27019da8dc](https://github.com/forta-network/starter-kits/tree/420ce3cced8ee7acb7e1ddb23ccf4e27019da8dc/scam-detector-py), to more easily reintroduce.

 In addition, the deployer of the new contract needs to be extracted.
 This should be configured in the `basebot_parsing_config.csv`.